How Well Do You Know This Market?

 2. Domain Knowledge Matters More

-The tools handle execution.
 The premium is on:

 - Knowing what to build and why